wallarm/product-documentation/docs/latest/installation/oob/terraform-module/mirroring-by-web-server.md

 # Deploying Wallarm OOB for NGINX, Envoy and Similar Mirroring using Terraform Module

 This article demonstrates the **example** on how to deploy Wallarm to AWS as an Out-of-Band solution using the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/).
-It is expected that the NGINX, Envoy, Istio and/or Traefik web server provides traffic mirroring.
+It is expected that NGINX, Envoy, Istio and/or Traefik provides traffic mirroring.

 ## Key characteristics